• Skip to primary navigation

 Yes, I’d like to sponsor a family!

-Located next door to the town where Family-to-Family started, Dobbs Ferry is a small village of 11,000 people located alongside the Hudson River in New York.
+Situated next door to the town where Family-to-Family started, Dobbs Ferry is a small New York village of 11,000 people that sits alongside the Hudson River, just north of New York City.

-Unlike in the other communities served by F-to-F, in Dobbs Ferry the names of both the donors and the families in need are kept anonymous, since it’s a small town and people are likely to know each other.
+Unlike in the other communities served by F-to-F, in Dobbs Ferry the names of both the donors and the families in need are kept anonymous, to respect everyone’s privacy, since they may know each other.
 Each family in need is identified only by an alphabet letter.
+That means, for example, a sponsor will purchase a grocery gift card and put it in an envelope labeled “For Family S.”

 Yes, I’d like to sponsor a family!

-• Almost 22% of all residents live below the poverty line.
+• A quarter of children under 18 live below the federal poverty line

 Community Contact: